 You will be out of your comfort zone

 Whether you travel across the country or around the globe, the environment will be very different from what you’re used to.
 You won’t have the comfort of your own bed, the convenience of your familiar beauty products, or the nostalgia of your favorite foods.
-Kitchens won’t have the same appliances to which you’re accustomed, you might need to suffer cold showers, and depending on where you go, you’ll have to break the habit of flushing toilet paper.
+Kitchens won’t have the same appliances to which you’re accustomed, you might need to suffer cold showers, and depending on where you go, you’ll have to break the habit of flushing toilet paper or squat to pee.

 Your phone won’t work the same way – if it works at all – and you’ll learn how much you’ve taken simple phone number dialing for granted.
 And good luck if you need to print anything (boarding passes, visas, tickets, etc.).